 Everybody knows The North Face.
 It's a global brand that's known to make professional-level equipment.
 The Banchee 65 doesn't stray from that formula, it's an excellent backpack that's large and comfortable enough, even for multi-day excursions.
-Best of all, the Banchee is by far the lightest backpack we have tested and it comes at a great price.
+Best of all, the Banchee is one of the lightest backpacks we have seen and it comes at a great price.
 There's a lot of proven technology built into in this pack and a lot to like.
 Let's talk details!

 As mentioned, the Banchee 65 is VERY light, weighing only three pounds, a record for a 65 L capacity backpack.
 The North Face manages to set this new standard for lightweight backpacks by using a new aluminum frame structure, an updated harness system, and lightweight but sturdy nylon materials.
 The lower weight feels great!

 The Banchee 65 comes with eight pockets for all your gear.
 On the back, you have The North Face's proprietary "OPTIFIT" harness system which fits great on your body.
 The internal frame does an amazing job of balancing heavy loads, even in complicated and tilted terrain.
-We tested it with over 50 pounds of accessories and it held up great!
+It should hold up great, even under heavy load.

 Like most pro backpacks, the Banchee is top loading for easy access to your stuff.
 It has a very useful sleeping bag compartment with separate entry (e.g. to keep your other gear dry after a wet night).
 It also offers two tool keepers and a beavertail style expansion at the bag for more storage.
 You can really fit anything in this pack!